Allergies

 From the perspective of Chinese medicine

+In gastrointestinal diseases, the so-called center (stomach and spleen meridian) is disturbed.
+This is referred to as stagnation of the stomach qi and/or spleen qi.
+Food gets stuck and is no longer digested properly.
 This not only causes an unpleasant feeling of fullness, but often also heartburn, stomach pressure or flatulence.
-Pain is caused by a disturbed circulation of Qi and dysfunctions occur in the localized area.
+Pain is caused by disturbed circulation of the Qi and dysfunction of the localized area.

 Therapeutic approach

+There is one important basic rule for releasing this congestion – relaxation!
 It is comparable to the treatment of tense shoulder or neck muscles.
 Relaxation through rest, warmth and stretching for your intestines through heat therapy and acupuncture supplemented with herbs.

 Burnout